FOSSEE/st-scripts/parsing_data.rst

 {{{ continue from paused state }}}

+.. #[[Amit:I think there should be some interaction first here about the problem before we conclude to talking about the result.]]
 It raises an error since converting a float string into integer directly is not possible.
 It involves an intermediate step of converting to float.
 ::